 The F Word

-This week our intrepid dating guide, the self-styled Muslim Hitch, takes on family pressures and realistic expectations in dating.
+This week our intrepid dating guide, the self-styled Muslim Hitch, takes on family pressures and realistic expectations in dating as a single Muslim.
 And we promise, there isn’t a swear word in sight…

 We’ve all heard it – that dreaded word, the one that begins and ends with you wanting to stick needles in your eyes every time you’re called it.
 Picture this: a nice family and friends get together, someone else’s kids are dropping their chicken dinner all over Auntie Salma’s new sofa.
 Everyone around you seems to be married, and they tell you about all the lovely, fluffy things they do as a couple, and then complain affectionately about their spouse having too many shoes/not changing the kitchen light bulb that fused last Eid.